shibedrill/kali-chroot/README.md

 Summary:
 This script utilizes schroot and debootstrap to create a chroot environment on your system.
 It installs the kali-core metapackage, alongside zsh, in a user-specified directory.
 Then it patches all the issues I've encountered thus far, in order to grant you a functional installation.
 You are also given the option to install the ` kali-tools-top10 ` metapackage (which contains Metasploit and all the other goodies) during the bootstrap.

+Notice:
+This script will install the Xorg package, if it is not already installed.
+This is to allow GUI applications to run on the same display server.
+If you use something other than X (such as Wayland), this script WILL NOT replace your default server.
+X is composited into Wayland in this scenario.

 Features:
 - Fully automated, with very minimal user action